 Vehicle transfer time: 8 hours including stops.

 After a delicious breakfast we jump on our bikes to explore the Sukhothai Historical Park, formerly a walled city surrounded by a moat, which contains almost 200 chedi ruins in remarkable condition.
 Chedis are mound-like structures containing Buddhist relics and are important places of worship.
 After lunch we return to the hotel where kids can swim in the pool while parents enjoy a refreshing beverage at the poolside open-air bar or enjoy a foot massage.
 Dinner tonight is on our own to stay in at the resort or explore a local restaurant in town.
-Breakfast and Lunch included.
+Breakfast included.

 Biking: 2 hours, easy terrain.